Discover the best things to see and do in Nagorno Karabagh, one of the most unexplored regions of the Caucasus.Read more...

 Dadivank is notable for its exceedingly complex layout © Maria Oleinik

-Dadivank, one of the largest medieval monastery complexes, is on the northern route to Armenia from Nagorno Karabagh.
-Dadivank is traditionally believed to be on the site of the grave of St Thaddeus who was martyred in the 1st century for preaching Christianity, ‘Dadi’ being a phonetic transposition of his name.
+Dadivank, one of the largest medieval Christian monastery complexes in the region, is on the northern route to Armenia from Nagorno Karabagh.
+It is traditionally believed to be on the site of the grave of St Thaddeus who was martyred in the 1st century for preaching Christianity, ‘Dadi’ being a phonetic transposition of his name.
 Although there was probably a church here by the 4th century, the oldest surviving remains date from the 9th century.
 The church was pillaged in 1145–46 by the Persians but reconstruction started in the 1170s.
 The monastery went into decline in the 18th century and the monastery estates were only half occupied when the Khan of Shushi invited the Kurds to move on to them from Yerevan.
 The late 18th century saw further Persian military action, and plague and famine in 1798 saw the final abandonment of the site.
-There has been some restoration.